Tobacco Master Settlement Agreement

-The Tobacco Master Settlement Agreement (MSA) was entered on November 23rd, 1998, originally between the four largest United States tobacco companies (Philip Morris Inc., R. J. Reynolds, Brown & Williamson and Lorillard – the "original participating manufacturers", referred to as the "Majors") and the attorneys general of 46 states.
-The states settled their Medicaid lawsuits against the tobacco industry for recovery of their tobacco-related health-care costs.
-In exchange, the companies agreed to curtail or cease certain tobacco marketing practices, as well as to pay, in perpetuity, various annual payments to the states to compensate them for some of the medical costs of caring for persons with smoking-related illnesses.
-The money also funds a new anti-smoking advocacy group, called the Truth Initiative, that is responsible for such campaigns as Truth and maintains a public archive of documents resulting from the cases.

-The settlement also dissolved the tobacco industry groups Tobacco Institute, the Center for Indoor Air Research, and the Council for Tobacco Research.
-In the MSA, the original participating manufacturers (OPM) agreed to pay a minimum of $206 billion over the first 25 years of the agreement.
+The Tobacco Master Settlement Agreement (MSA), entered on November 23, 1998, was between the four largest U.S. tobacco companies—Philip Morris, R. J. Reynolds, Brown & Williamson and Lorillard (the "original participating manufacturers" or "Majors")—and the attorneys general of 46 states.
+It resolved state Medicaid lawsuits seeking recovery of tobacco-related health-care costs.
+In exchange, the companies agreed to limit certain marketing practices and to pay the states indefinitely for some medical expenses related to smoking, committing at least $206 billion over the first 25 years.
+The MSA also created the anti-smoking advocacy group, the Truth Initiative, which maintains a public document archive, and led to the dissolution of the Tobacco Institute, the Center for Indoor Air Research, and the Council for Tobacco Research.

 History of adoption

 Private lawsuits before the settlement

 In September 1950, an article was published in the British Medical Journal linking smoking to lung cancer and heart disease.
 In 1954 the British Doctors Study confirmed the suggestion, based on which the government issued advice that smoking and lung cancer rates were related.
 In 1964 the United States Surgeon General's Report on Smoking and Health likewise began suggesting the relationship between smoking and cancer.

 By the mid-1950s, individuals in the United States began to sue the companies responsible for manufacturing and marketing cigarettes for damages related to the effects of smoking.
 In the forty years through 1994, over 800 private claims were brought against tobacco companies in state courts across the country.
 The individuals asserted claims for negligent manufacture, negligent advertising, fraud, and violation of various state consumer protection statutes.
 The tobacco companies were successful against these lawsuits.
 Only two plaintiffs ever prevailed, and both of those decisions were reversed on appeal.
 As scientific evidence mounted in the 1980s, tobacco companies claimed contributory negligence as they asserted adverse health effects were previously unknown or lacked substantial credibility.